-CMS (Centers for Medicare and Medicaid Services) has split the Meaningful Use criteria into three stages that will be rolled out over five years.
-Currently, the stages are identified as follows:
+CMS (Centers for Medicare and Medicaid Services) has split the Meaningful Use criteria into separate stages that have been introduced over the course of the EHR (electronic health record) Incentive Program through the federal rulemaking process.

-• Stage 1 sets the baseline for electronic data capture and information sharing.
+- Stage 1 sets the baseline for electronic data capture and information sharing. - Stage 2 and Modified Stage 2 advance clinical practices and further promote information sharing.